tonytino/omnidraft-react-mvp/README.md

+## Omnidraft

+### Purpose

+Empower Magic: the Gathering players with perfect information about the contents of sets.
+Players should be able to quickly determine what cards they need to be aware of based on their given situation.
+Whether they're in a match, or drafting, they can scope the contents of a set based on parameters they define.

+### Usage

+1. Select a set
+2. Apply filters to set
+3. Sort cards in subset
+4. Inspect cards in subset

+#### Filters

+- Power (greater than, equal to, less than)
+- Toughness
+- Card Type
+- Subtype
+- Rarity
+- Color Identity
+- Description Includes
+- Name Includes

+#### Sorting

+Note that sorting is being categorized separately from **Filters**.
+Sorting should happen after filtering, e.g. filter out all creatures with power greater 3, than sort the remaining creatures alphabetically (based on name).

+- Reverse
+- Power
+- Toughness
+- Card Type
+- Rarity
+- Color Identity
+- Name

+### Feature Requests

+#### Can Be Cast

+If a card could be cast and it's in the set, show it.
+Determine this using a **Mana Pool** filter: track the available mana of a player to determine all possible plays.

+#### Easy Stats

+Display some high-level, insightful details about a given set.
+For example:

+- Number of creatures with every stat pairing (e.g. 3 1/1s, 2 1/2s)
+- Number of each card type (e.g. 17 Instants)

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>